How to Stay Active During the HolidaysArticle posted in: Fitness

 The holiday season can be so hectic.
 This can make keeping up with your weight loss plan challenging.
 All the tempting food and drinks can detour your healthy eating plan.
 On top of that, you may also struggle to find time to get in the recommended 30 minutes of calorie-burning activity each day.

 Looking for ideas and inspiration for staying active during the holidays?
-You can find opportunities this season to get moving for a half-hour and maybe have fun while you’re at it.
+You can find opportunities this season to get moving and maybe have fun while you’re at it.
 Check out these nine simple ways to stay on track with your holiday fitness routine:

 1. Stroll After Eating